GuoJingtao-1997/MultiRxSensing/README.md

  *
 -->
 # MultiRxSensing
 A simple implementation of CSI-based collaborative sensing with two receivers.
+This is also the open-source version of our WCNC paper - [RSSI-Assisted CSI-Based Passenger Counting with Multiple Wi-Fi Receivers](10.1109/WCNC61545.2025.10978465).
 Several useful CSI data collection configuration shell scripts are also included in this repo.
 To collect CSI data from two devices simultaneously, you can install [iTerm2](https://iterm2.com/) terminal emulator and use shift+cmd+i (Mac command) to allow broadcast input to all panes in all tabs.

 ## Introduction
 | File                          | Function                                           | Device for Executing      |